 His days as the class tough guy were over.

 Finally, yesterday, as you read this, was my last night shift for a while as next week Liz and I are off on our travels again to France.
 Leaving work I pulled onto the M6 to travel home and switched on Radio 2.
-Chris Evans had just started his morning show and started on a long monologue about the morning’s highlights.
+Chris Evans had just started his morning show and began a long monologue about the morning’s highlights.
 What was that playing in the background though?

 Yes, I remember it well; the theme from Thunderbirds!